alirezahabib/onlineclass-auto-join-greet/README.md

 ### Join class as a user
-4. In the shell script box `cat /Users/examplePath/username.txt | pbcopy` (and the other one for the password), replace the example path with your username and password plain text file path.
+In the shell script box `cat /Users/examplePath/username.txt | pbcopy` (and the other one for the password), replace the example path with your username and password plain text file path.
 (Using rich-text-format file file `.rtf` may prevent the text from getting pasted.)

+4. Run and test the workflow.
+If something went wrong you may rerecord the corresponding "Watch Me Do" section(s).

 ## Triggering by macOS Calendar event
 1. Convert your workflow to an application. (`⌥⇧⌘C`)